-As of December 31, 2023 and 2022, the Company had an 100% and 80% ownership interest in Amerant Mortgage, respectively.
+As of December 31, 2024 and 2023, the Company had a 100% ownership interest in Amerant Mortgage, respectively.
 In the fourth quarter of 2023, the Company increased its ownership interest in Amerant Mortgage to 100% from 80%.
 This transaction had no material impact to the Company's results of operations in 2023.
-In connection with the change in ownership interest, which brought the minority interest share to zero, the Company derecognized the equity attributable to noncontrolling interest of \$3.8 million at December 31, 2023, with a corresponding reduction to additional paid-in capital.
-On March 31, 2022, the Company contributed \$1.5 million in cash to Amerant Mortgage, increasing its ownership interest to 57.4% as of March 31, 2022 from 51% as of December 31, 2021.
-In addition, in the three months ended June 30, 2022, the Company increased its ownership interest in Amerant Mortgage to 80% from 57.4% at March 31, 2022.
-This change was the result of: (i) two former principals of Amerant Mortgage surrendering their interest in Amerant Mortgage to the Company, when they became full time employees of the Bank (the "Transfer of Subsidiary Shares From Noncontrolling Interest"), and (ii) an additional contribution made by the Company of \$1 million, in cash, to Amerant Mortgage in the three months ended June 30, 2022.
-As a result of the Transfer of Subsidiary Shares From Noncontrolling Interest, the Company reduced its additional paid-in capital for a total of \$1.9 million with a corresponding increase to the equity attributable to Noncontrolling interests.
+In connection with the change in ownership interest, which brought the minority interest share to zero at that date, the Company derecognized the equity attributable to noncontrolling interest of \$3.8 million at December 31, 2023, with a corresponding reduction to additional paid-in capital.

-Total mortgage loans held for sale were \$26.2 million as of December 31, 2023, compared to \$62.4 million at December 31, 2022.
-In 2023, we acquired the remaining ownership interest in Amerant Mortgage as previously mentioned and rightsized staffing given the current rate environment.
+Total mortgage loans held for sale were \$42.9 million as of December 31, 2024, compared to \$26.2 million at December 31, 2023.